johanjanssen/About-me/Talks.md

 ## May 25-26th DevDays Europe, Vilnius, Lithuania
 - Java's Hidden Gems: Tools and Libraries
+- Why and How to Upgrade to Java 17 (and Prepare for 21)

 ## May 10-12th DevoxxUK
 - Java's Hidden Gems: Tools and Libraries